sysagnostic/website/content/english/blog/isolating-postgres-instances-p2.md

       ├─713 postgres: mypg2: stats collector
       └─714 postgres: mypg2: logical replication launcher

 You can configure resource control for a slice by creating a unit file for the slice unit.
-Settings defined in that unit file (in the `[Slice]` section) will apply to all the PostgreSQL instances it contains, regardless of the settings for each instance.
+Settings defined in that unit file (in the `[Slice]` section) will apply to all of the PostgreSQL instances it contains, regardless of the settings for each instance.

 You can also set up your own slices.
 To define a slice, create a unit file for it.
 To assign a service to a slice, set `slice=<name>.slice` in the `[Service]` section.

 # Closing thoughts

 We've seen how traditional resource limits work in Linux, and how we can utilize systemd for isolating resource consumption for PostgreSQL.
 Systemd has grown to be a stable piece of technology, and it can be useful in an environment with virtual machines.

 A growing number of businesses, however, are migrating to a more modern form of isolation: containers.
 It is outside the scope of this article to discuss containers at length, but we will get back to that topic in another article.